Eliav2/how-react-hooks-work/README.md

   these hooks receive a callback function and usually a dependency array. the callback function will be scheduled by React to fire on a later _phase_(see definition above). the exact phase is dependent on the effect that was chosen.
   **Effects from the same type will be executed in the order of declaration.**

-### Super Important Notes

-- **Calling state hook from effect(like useEffect) will schedule another render.**
-- **Calling state hook from FC body will schedule another update call.**

 ### Render cycle

 these are the phases of a render:

+**FC body**:

-- update call - the moment FC body is executed. this is always the first phase of a render.
+- update call - the moment FC body is executed. this is always the first phase of a render. this phases can be repeated multiple times if state was updated using a state hook, before proceeding to the effects.

-#### effects
+**effects**:

-- useLayoutEffect - it is triggered immediately after all the scheduled update calls executed, just before flushing changes to the browser's DOM and before useEffect.
+- [useLayoutEffect](https://reactjs.org/docs/hooks-reference.html#uselayouteffect) - it is triggered immediately
+  (synchronously!) after all the scheduled update calls executed, just before flushing changes to the browser's DOM and before useEffect.
-  the docs say:
-  > Updates scheduled inside useLayoutEffect will be flushed synchronously before the browser has a chance to paint.

-- useEffect - it is triggered after _all_ scheduled updates calls has been executed. this is always the last phase of a render.
+- [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) - it is triggered asynchronously after _all_ scheduled updates has been executed. this is always the last phase of a render.

-after these phases, the 'render' step is completed and then ReactDOM will do the 'commit' step which basically just saying updating the browser's DOM based on the virtual DOM created by the render step. the 'commit' phase is not relevant for the purpose of this article.
+after these phases, the 'render' cycle is completed and then ReactDOM will do the 'commit' step which basically just saying updating the browser's DOM based on the virtual DOM created by the render step. the 'commit' phase is not relevant for the purpose of this article.